Fortress of Klis: Fortress outskirts

-The Klis Fortress rises on a bare cliff divided into two parts.
+Klis Fortress rises on a bare cliff divided into two parts.
 The first, lower part is on the west, out topped by Mount Greben from the north.
 The second, higher part is on the east, and includes the Tower "Oprah", whose name most likely refers to a specific part in the defense.
-In this section which was not topped by any side, was located the flat of the Commander.
+In this section, which was not topped by any side, was located the flat of the Commander.
 The only entrance into the fortress is from the western side.
-On the southwest side of the fortress, and below it was a resort (part of the modern village of Klis) called "borgo" or "suburbium", surrounded by double walls with 100–200 towers.
+On the southwest side of the fortress, and below it, was a resort (part of the modern village of Klis) called "borgo" or "suburbium", surrounded by double walls with 100–200 towers.
 A similar but smaller resort (also part of modern village of Klis) existed below Mount Greben on a plateau called Megdan.
-This included lazarettoes and quarantines which were in Turkish times called "nazanama".
-There were also many inns for travellers, which were used for isolation during epidemics.
-Thus, the coastal towns, primarily the city of Split was protected from epidemics that came from Bosnia.
-Near the fortress, there were several sources of drinking water, and the closest was the "Holy Biblical Magi" whose importance was invaluable during long sieges.
+This included lazarettoes and quarantines which were in Turkish times called nazanama.
+Many inns for travellers also once existed, which were used for isolation during epidemics.
+Thus, the coastal towns, primarily the city of Split, was protected from epidemics that came from Bosnia.
+Near the fortress were several sources of drinking water, and the closest was the "Holy Biblical Magi" whose importance was invaluable during long sieges.

 Present appearance

 The fortress was built into the south face of a rocky mass, and is barely discernible from the distance as a man-made structure.
 The defensive capabilities of the fortress have been tested through history in many military operations.
-During the centuries of its use, the structure served various armies and has undergone a number of renovations, to keep up with the development of arms.
+During the centuries of its use, the structure served various armies and has undergone a number of renovations to keep up with the development of arms.
 The original appearance of the fortress is no longer known, due to the structural changes undertaken by Croatian nobility, Turks, Venetians and Austrians.
 The present day aspect of a mostly stone fortress dates back to the restructuring work carried out by the Venetians in the 17th century.

 First defensive line

-Many buildings of the Klis Fortress which are from 17th through 19th centuries are partially or entirely preserved.
+Many buildings of the Klis Fortress, which are from 17th through 19th centuries, are partially or entirely preserved.
 The Fortress actually consists of three parts, enclosed by walls with separate entrances.
 The first main entrance was built by the Austrians in the early 19th century, on the place of an earlier Venetian entrance.
-Left of the entrance there is a fortification erected by the Venetians in the early 18th century.
-Also, near the main entrance there is a "position Avanzato" built in 1648, which was repeatedly renewed afterwards.
-On the ground floor of the fortification there is a narrow over-vaulted corridor, which is called a Casemate.
+Left of the entrance is a fortification erected by the Venetians in the early 18th century.
+Also, near the main entrance is a "position Avanzato" built in 1648, which was repeatedly renewed afterwards.
+On the ground floor of the fortification is a narrow over-vaulted corridor, which is called a casemate.